EMMAC-TU/epms-service/README.md

 ### PATCH /auth/password
 ```
 {
-    employeeid: string,
     password: string,
     newpassword: string
 }
 ```
 In the request header, the Authorization header must be set with a bearer token given during login.
-The employeeid in the token must match the employeeid in the request

 ### POST /auth/login
 ```